RaVeR76/The-Kicks-Fix/README.md

 ***Image goes here***

 ## **Goal for this project**

-Welcome to The Kicks Fix, your one stop destination for trainers, sneakers, gutties or kicks as I like to call them.
+Welcome to The Kicks Fix, your one stop destination for trainers, sneakers, gutties or kicks, as I like to call them.
 Navigate through the website and see if you can find the kicks that are meant for you from the wide selection available.
 After you find the perfect pair, like Cinderella at the Ball, why not choose some accessories or invest in some TLC - Trainers Loving Care products to maintain your purchase for as long as possible.
-So come have a look and don't forget to register an account, for discounts and promotions !!!
+So come have a look and don't forget to register for an account .... to take advantage of tailored discounts and promotions !!!

 Unfortunately, this is my final project which means I will have finished my course and this saddens me to be honest but I know this is my springboard to a better future.
 I love coding and learning new things so for the last time, I am going to throw everything into this one and I hope you will all love it.